johnnyam8/areeba_customer_management/README.md

             spring.flyway.schemas= ${DB_SCHEMA:areeba}
            ```
      - **Phone Validation Service Configuration**:
+      - You can specify the url host
+       ```properties
+            mobileservice.base.url=${MOBILE_SERVICE_URL:http://localhost:8080}
+       ```
-       - Since we need to validate customer mobile number,
+      - Since we need to validate customer mobile number,  the areeba_phone_validation microservice should be up and running.
+      - Kindly read and follow the instruction in the readme file provided the following link -  https://github.com/johnnyam8/areeba_phone_validation

-   - These environment variables can be overridden by setting them in your operating system, or passing them as command-line parameters when starting the application.
+   - These environment variables can be overridden by setting them in your operating system, or passing them as command-line parameters when starting the
+      application.

 3. **Build the Application**:
     - Run the following command to build the application:
       ```